influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

     .embedTitle('Kapacitor Alert')
 ```

-## Guild Setup
+## Set up Guild
-To allow Kapacitor to send alerts to Discord, follow [this guide](https://support.discordapp.com/hc/en-us/articles/228383668)
+To allow Kapacitor to send alerts to Discord, obtain a webhook url from Discord - see [Intro to Webhooks](https://support.discordapp.com/hc/en-us/articles/228383668)
-to generate a webhook for Kapacitor.
-Add the generated webhook
-URL as the `url` in the `[[discord]]` configuration section of
+Then, add the generated webhook URL as the `url` in the `[[discord]]` configuration section of
 your `kapacitor.conf`.

 ## Using the Discord event handler